SamMajumder/YieldScapeUSA/README.md

 ## 🚀 Features

 - **Interactive Map 🗺️**: Engage with a dynamic map to explore yield data across various geographical regions.
-- **Custom Data Upload 📤**: Upload your own RDS data file to visualize yield statistics for different crops and locations.
+- **Custom Data Upload 📤**: Upload your own shapefile (**upload all three files i.e., .shp, .shx and .dbf**) to visualize yield statistics for different crops and locations.
 - **Dynamic Selections ⚙️**: Choose geometry, time, administrative, and value columns from your data to suit your analysis needs.
 - **Dynamic Time Slider ⏳**: Adjust the time slider to view yield data for specific years, dynamically changing based on your data.
 - **Color-Coded Yield Values 🎨**: Yield values are color-coded for visual distinction between high and low yield areas.
 (Choropleth maps)